 A variety of teaching and learning strategies will be used in this course.
-You will be assigned a grade based on your active participation during in class activities and discussions, completion of 5 online experiments, discussion boards, 5 MC quizzes, a literature review, a group research project, and a midterm and final exam.
+You will be assigned a grade based on your demonstrated knowledge on in-class quizzes, completion of experiments, a group project/presentation, a final exam, and your participation in various class activities and discussions.

 IMPORTANT: Please note that your attendance in class does not form part of your grade.
 Again, your grade in this course will not be affected by your attendance in classes.
-Please see pages 14/15 of this syllabus for detailed information regarding IE's attendance policy, and the "IE Attendance Policy 2022 - 2023" document posted on Blackboard.
+Please see pages 9/10 of this syllabus for detailed information regarding IE's attendance policy, and the "IE Attendance Policy 2022 - 2023" document posted on Blackboard.

-Participation in Activities/Discussions, Labs/Workshops (10%)
+Participation in Activities/Discussions (10%)